A girl with headphones on in the middle of a dance step.

 10 Swedish brands and innovations

-Spanners, streamed music and seatbelts – which of these 10 Swedish examples do you use in your everyday life?
+Spanners, streamed music and seatbelts – which of these 10 Swedish everyday items gets your vote?

 1. Adjustable spanner